One way to play the fluctuations in the stock market without risking all your money is to short sell stocks.

 Short selling is the opposite of buying.

-We know this trading strategy might seem strange at first, but stay with us; it’ll all make sense soon.
+We know this trading strategy might seem strange initially, but stay with us; it’ll all make sense soon.

-When you short stocks, you borrow the shares from an investor and sell those borrowed shares in the hopes that they’ll go down in value so you can repurchase them for less than what you sold them for earlier.
+When you short stocks, you borrow the shares from an investor and sell them in the hopes that they’ll go down in value so you can repurchase them for less than what you sold them for earlier.

 Your profit would be the difference between what you initially sold the stock for and the stock’s price when you buy it back.

 Of course, the trade’s profit potential will depend on what the stock does, but a common goal is to buy back the shares at a lower price.

 How Traders Turn a Profit Short Selling a Stock

 A trader who short-sells a stock is borrowing that asset from the broker for an agreed-upon period.